top of page

 If you live in a neighborhood with a Homeowners Association (HOA), be sure to check their approved color lists before falling in love with a sample.
 Some associations restrict bold colors, certain shingle brands, or reflectivity levels.

 Even if you're outside an HOA, it's still smart to look around your neighborhood.
 If you live on a street of brown and gray roofs, a fire-engine red one might feel out of place.
-That said, a tasteful deep green or barn red could work beautifully in rural areas or older neighborhoods—it's all about context.
+That said, a tasteful deep green or barn red could work beautifully in rural areas or older neighborhoods.

 Don’t Forget: Gutters, Trim, and Stonework